cbcrg/tcoffee/docs/tcoffee_release_guide.rst

 The Circle build is controlled by the [.circleci/circle.yml](circle.yml) file and processes as follows:

 #.
 The T-Coffee [build/build.sh](build/build.sh) script is executed in the [cbcrg/tcoffee-build-box:1.2](docker/Dockerfile.buildbox) container
 #.
-The T-Coffee binaries produced by the build process are created in the folder
+The T-Coffee binaries produced by the build process are created in the folder `~/publish/sandbox/build`.
-  `~/publish/sandbox/build`.
 This folder is moved under path `build/tcoffee`
 #.
-A new Docker image named `xcoffee` is created copying the content of the folder `build/tcoffee`.
-  The image is built by using this [docker/Dockerfile](docker/Dockerfile).
+A new Docker image named `xcoffee` is created copying the content of the folder `build/tcoffee`.The image is built by using this [docker/Dockerfile](docker/Dockerfile).
 #.
-The new `xcoffee` build is tested by running the [docker/run-tests.sh](docker/run-tests.sh)
+The new `xcoffee` build is tested by running the [docker/run-tests.sh](docker/run-tests.sh)tests suite.
-  tests suite.

 #.
 The summary of the tests is available on https://circleci.com/gh/cbcrg/tcoffee/tree/master
 #.
-If all tests are passed the `xcoffee` image is pushed to the [Docker Hub](https://hub.docker.com/r/cbcrg/tcoffee/tags/)
-  with the names `cbcrg/tcoffee:latest` and `cbcrg/tcoffee:<version.commit-id>`
+If all tests are passed the `xcoffee` image is pushed to the [Docker Hub](https://hub.docker.com/r/cbcrg/tcoffee/tags/) with the names `cbcrg/tcoffee:latest` and `cbcrg/tcoffee:<version.commit-id>`
 #.
-The environment variable `RELEASE=0|1` is used to mark the build as beta or stable
-  (use the [build/make_release.sh] to trigger a new release build).
+The environment variable `RELEASE=0|1` is used to mark the build as beta or stable (use the [build/make_release.sh] to trigger a new release build).

 Publication
 ===========